Up to 50% off sofas & mattresses — limited‑time deals.

 Is a memory foam sofa good for back pain

-It can help if it keeps neutral posture.
-If your hips sink and your lower back rounds, you need a firmer core or a shallower seat.
+It can help if it keeps you in a neutral posture.
+If your hips sink and your lower back rounds, the seat is too soft or too deep for you.
+For a broader screening process, use a bad-back guide before you narrow the list.

 Best memory foam sofa features for hot sleepers